bruno-braga/metronome/README.md

 ## Step 4

 - Refactor click function logic
-- Cover the click function test to cover all clicks when beat = 4
+- Refactor the click function
+- Behaviour added towards test to every clicks when beat = 4
+- Behaviour added towards test to every clicks when beat = 3

+# Step 5

+- Behaviours added towards reseting the value of the clickCounter when the metronome is stopped

 ### Build Setup